GoodbayKOD/AMXXPublic/Supplybox/README.md

-- This one replaces shity one of Dias
+#This replaces Dias shitty plugin